 Discipline in Ysgol Gymraeg Cwmbrân is firm but fair and consistent.
-We believe strongly in recognising and praising good behaviour.

-The children are taught how to treat all the class resources with care and to tidy after themselves and are expected to do so.
+The children are taught how to, and are expected to treat all the class resources with care and to tidy after themselves.
+The children are praised regularly.
 If you or your child have concerns, please speak to the class teacher.
 We believe it is very important to share information.
-The school will speak to you if we have any concerns so that we can work together to overcome them.
+The school will speak to you if they have any concerns so that we can work together to overcome them.